 One study found that 73% of people who tested positive for fentanyl were not even aware that they had been using the drug.

-If you or a loved one struggle with addiction, contact The Recovery Village Palm Beach today to speak with a representative about how professional treatment can help.
+If you or a loved one struggle with addiction, contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how professional treatment can help.
 Take the first step toward a healthier future, call today.

 Arias-Carrión, Oscar; et al. “Dopaminergic reward system: a short integrative review.”
 International Archives of Medicine, October 2010.
 Accessed July 23, 2019.